5 Best practices to maximize your website performance | WisdomPlexus

 4. Reduce HTTP Request:

 External HTTP requests make up for a large portion of the loading time.
 Examine your website with a minimalist outlook and eliminate all the features that do not contribute to improving the experience of your visitors.
-Removing features like additional plugins, images, JavaScript, CSS can trim the loading time and make it a responsive website.
+Removing features like additional plugins, images, JavaScript, and CSS can trim the loading time and make it a responsive website.

 5. Optimize your Code:

 A readable and structured code always pays off.
 It decreases HTTP overload and improves maintainability.
-Factors, like using design patterns, optimizing database queries and avoiding recursion can contribute to enhancing your website performance significantly.
+Factors, like using design patterns, optimizing database queries, and avoiding recursion can contribute to enhancing your website performance significantly.

 Want the best experience for your users?